ohler55/slip-ggql/README.md

 # slip-ggql

-A Graphql plug-in for SLIP.
+A GraphQL plug-in for SLIP.

+This plugin provides a server that use [GGql](https://github.com/uhn/ggql).

 -------------

+## Future Plans

-- make song example
+ - Add and example such as the song example from ggql.
- - use for tests as well

-- schema
+ - Add tests making use of the song example.

- - load immediatetly into a []byte
+ - Optimize schema loading by immediatetly into a []byte.
- - add ability to provide schema as a string, maybe as a stream?
+ - Add ability to provide schema as a string or a stream with :schema-input and :schema-stream options.
-  - :schema-input or :schema-stream
- - only re-root if not :init and schema instance is not nil
+ - Only re-root if not :init and schema instance is not nil